wpsharks/ubuntu-bootstrap/README.md

 # ---------------------------------------------

 # You need only one of these.
 Please choose:
-$ vagrant plugin install landrush; # Best option w/ most flexibility.
+$ vagrant plugin install vagrant-hostsupdater; # Easiest (recommended).
-$ vagrant plugin install vagrant-hostsupdater; # Or this one (not as powerful).
+$ vagrant plugin install landrush; # More difficult, but greater flexibility.

 # ---------------------------------------------